Scuba dive the Maldives on a budget and book a bed or room in a guesthouse

 Ready to scuba dive Rasdhoo Atoll again

-We continued our dive over the reef plateau where more morays are to be spotted.
+We continued our scuba dive over the reef plateau where more moray eels are to be spotted.
 Sharks kept appearing in the blue and we also spotted another ray.
 Our guide was very good in spotting smaller stuff and showed us a leaf fish and a nudibranch.
-This dive site is just an all inclusive one!
-Big groups of batfish are hanging above the reef and you can just be surrounded by them because they are not even considering of moving out of the way for us.
-At the same time the surgeonfish are happily playing with our bubbles, while we are making our way up to do our safety stop.
+This dive site is just an all-inclusive one!
+Big groups of batfish are hanging above the reef and you can just be surrounded by them because they are not even considering moving out of the way for us.
+At the same time, the surgeonfish are happily playing with our bubbles, while we are making our way up to do our safety stop.

-During my surface interval I was having a nice chat with the staff of Rasdhoo Dive Centre and my dive buddy.
-At first, my dive buddy booked in for only one dive and was going to be brought back to the dive center.
+During my surface interval, I was having a nice chat with the staff of Rasdhoo Dive Centre and my dive buddy.
+At first, my dive buddy booked in for only one dive and was going to be brought back to the dive centre.
 However, he changed his mind by being so impressed by the diving here.
-When we saw a few plastic water bottles floating in the ocean, the dive crew and me jumped into the water to collect them.
+When we saw a few plastic water bottles floating in the ocean, the dive crew and I jumped into the water to collect them.

 The second dive: from Madivaru Corner to Madivaru channel

 For our second dive, we first jumped at Madivaru Corner where the shark show was still going on.
 After watching more of these amazing creatures, we decided to follow the reef in the direction of the channel, Madivaru Channel.
 Sometimes, even more, interesting sharks like silvertip, blacktip reef sharks or even hammerheads can be seen here.

 Sign up for ´Big Blue´ to spot the hammerhead sharks